-- A. All motions, briefs, responses, petitions, applications, memoranda of law, or other similar documents must be double-spaced. - B. Since the Court hears numerous motions every week, and since the Court reads all motions and briefs before the hearing, it is very important that parties submit short, clear, concise motions and response papers. - 1) No motion, brief, or memorandum of law may exceed twenty-five (25) pages (not including certificates of conference or service) without leave of Court. - 2) Parties who cannot avoid exceeding the page limit must request leave to exceed the page limit sufficiently in advance to permit the Court to consider and rule on their request prior to the time required to file the brief, memorandum, or motion. - C. Any brief, motion, or memorandum of law longer than ten (10) pages (not including certificates of conference or service), must contain the following items: - 1) A table of contents setting forth the page number of each section, including all headings designated in the body of the motion, brief, or memorandum; - 2) A table of authorities listing cases, statutes, rules, textbooks, and other authorities alphabetically by type of authority; - 3) A short statement of the nature and stage of the proceeding; - 4) A statement of the issues for the Court to rule upon and, with respect to each issue, a short statement of the standard of review:
+- A. Double-Space.
+Parties must double-space all motions, briefs, responses, petitions, applications, memoranda of law, or other similar documents. - B. Page Limits.
+Because the Court hears numerous motions every week and because the Court reads all motions and briefs before the hearing, it is very important that parties submit short, clear, and concise motions and response papers. - 1) No motion, brief, or memorandum of law may exceed twenty-five (25) pages (not including certificates of conference or service) without leave of Court.
+(The Court reserves the option to stop reading or to strike material after page 25.) - 2) Parties who cannot avoid exceeding the page limit must request leave to exceed the page limit sufficiently in advance to permit the Court to consider and rule on their request prior to the time required to file the brief, memorandum, or motion. - C. Additional Requests.
+Any brief, motion, or memorandum of law longer than ten (10) pages (not including certificates of conference or service), must contain the following items: - 1) A table of contents setting forth the page number of each section, including all headings designated in the body of the motion, brief, or memorandum; - 2) A table of authorities listing cases, statutes, rules, textbooks, and other authorities alphabetically by type of authority; - 3) A short summary of the argument; - 4) Headings succinctly setting forth the separate points of the argument; and - 5) A short conclusion reciting precisely the relief sought by the party submitting the brief, motion, or memorandum of law. - 6) A party who submits more than five exhibits must include a table of contents describing each exhibit along with its exhibit number or letter.

+D. Exhibit Citations.

-- 5) A short summary of the argument; - 6) Headings succinctly setting forth the separate points of the argument; and - 7) A short conclusion reciting precisely the relief sought by the party submitting the brief, motion, or memorandum of law. - D. Every citation to an exhibit must include a reference to the letter or number of the exhibit.
-A party who submits more than five exhibits shall include a table of contents describing each exhibit along with its exhibit number or letter. - E. Citations to deposition or affidavit testimony must include the appropriate page or paragraph numbers.
-Citations to other documents or materials longer than one page must include some sort of pinpoint citation, such as a page, section, or Bates number directing the Court to the specific page, paragraph, or section being cited. - F. If a party cites legal authority not found in the SOUTHWESTERN REPORTS, VERNON'S TEXAS CODES ANNOTATED, or VERNON'S CIVIL STATUTES OF THE STATE OF TEXAS ANNOTATED, the party must submit the relevant parts of such authority as an exhibit with the motion, brief, or memorandum of law.
+- 1) Every citation to an exhibit must include a reference to the letter or number of the exhibit. - 2) Citations to deposition or affidavit testimony must include the appropriate page or paragraph numbers. - 3) Pinpoint Citations.
+Citations to other documents or materials longer than one page must include some sort of pinpoint citation-such as a page, paragraph, section, or

+Bates number-directing the Court to the specific page, paragraph, or section being cited.

+E. Non-Texas Legal Authority.
+If a party cites legal authority not found in the SOUTHWESTERN REPORTS, VERNON'S TEXAS CODES ANNOTATED, or VERNON'S CIVIL STATUTES OF THE STATE OF TEXAS ANNOTATED, the party must submit the relevant parts of such authority as an exhibit with the motion, brief, or memorandum of law.
 If the authority is a case, include the entire case.

+F. Writing Tips.

+- 1) First Paragraph.
+Use the first paragraph effectively.
+Omit anachronistic introductions such as "Comes now" and get directly to the point. - 2) Standard of Review.
+The Court is familiar with the general standards of review for discovery motions, traditional motions for summary judgment, and no-evidence motions for summary judgment.
+Counsel need not include these standards of review in their briefs except when a ground or point of argument relies on the standard of review.